guptaharsh-in/MACD_Strategy_using_Python/README.md

 # MACD_Strategy_using_Python

 MACD (Moving Average Convergence Divergence) Crossover Strategy to determine when to Buy and Sell.
-Dual Moving Average Crossover Strategy to determine when to Buy and Sell

 Install library nsepy if necessary